cmur13/Database-Data-Analysis-Projects/BigDataAnalytics/README.md

 - Jupyter Notebook / Google Colab

 ### 📄 Pandas II (elections.csv + SSA Baby Names Dataset)
-**Objective:** Build on foundational skills by practicing more advanced data extraction and transformation techniques using pandas.

 **Description:**
 This assignment walks through more advanced functions in pandas using two datasets: elections.csv and the SSA baby_names dataset.
 The tasks focus on manipulating and cleaning real-world datasets.
 It emphasizes:
 - Data extraction using loc, iloc, and bracket notation ([])